 Tooth grinding should stop once your child has all their adult teeth.
 If it continues beyond this point your dentist can advise you about possible treatments.

-For more information about the causes of tooth grinding and what you can do about it, read our article about bruxism.
+For more information about teeth grinding causes and solutions you can read our full guide.